What is a DSE Assessment?

 How can we help?

-As a competent DSE provider, Combined Office Interiors can provide complimentary DSE workstation and seating assessments either at your workplace on in one of our fully stocked COI showrooms in Cambridgeshire, Suffolk or Leicester as well as advising on suitable products, from our extensive range of ergonomic furniture and accessories.
+As a competent DSE provider, Combined Office Interiors can provide DSE workstation and seating assessments either at your workplace on in one of our fully stocked COI showrooms in Cambridgeshire, Suffolk or Leicester as well as advising on suitable products, from our extensive range of ergonomic furniture and accessories.

 Contact us today to book your consultation.